blackhole-girl/website_old/outreach.md

 - Piscopia Initiative (Local committee at Newcastle)
 - Audio Universe (Workshops for school visits)
 - Greenwhich Observatory (Planetarium shows open to all)

+I also regularly give outreach talks on supermassive black holes to kids visiting Newcastle University (lead by Success4All Charity).